bparanj/crystal/programming/iac/docs/ansible/vpc.md

 1. 10.0.0.0/8 (10.0.0.0 - 10.255.255.255):
    - This is a large address space that provides 16,777,216 available IP addresses.
-   - It is commonly used for large networks or when you need a significant number of IP addresses.
+   - It is  used for large networks or when you need a significant number of IP addresses.

 2. 172.16.0.0/12 (172.16.0.0 - 172.31.255.255):
    - This range provides 1,048,576 available IP addresses.